 Blood Cancer Diagnosis

-Twelve years back, my son was diagnosed with blood cancer; and my whole life came to a standstill.
+My son was diagnosed with blood cancer twelve years back, and my whole life came to a standstill.

 Blood Cancer Treatment

 He took Chemotherapy for nine months, and that completely changed our lives.
-The whole family just changed because when you see an eleven-year-old getting an injection every day, you don’t know what happened and why it happened.
+The whole family just changed because when you see an eleven-year-old getting an injection daily, you don’t know what happened or why.
 There were days when he could not sip water for 8-9 days; he just threw up.
-We didn’t allow our daughter to meet our son for 5-6 months; we didn’t let her even come close.
-It was a traumatic time, and in all these processes the God was so kind to us.
+We didn’t let our daughter meet our son for 5-6 months or let her even come close.
+It was a traumatic time, and God was so kind to us in all these processes.

-My wife and I used to share a lot of inspirational stories with him.
+My wife and I used to share many inspirational stories with him.
 We used to talk about the power of the mind.
-It’s because of God’s Grace that my son defeated Blood Cancer and is absolutely fine now.
+Because of God’s Grace, my son defeated Blood Cancer and is fine now.

 Blood Cancer Journey

-A month later, we had a break from chemotherapy, so we went to Chandigarh.
-My father in law had just got in a newspaper that goes to Punjabis all over the world.
+We had a break from Chemotherapy a month later, so we went to Chandigarh.
+My father-in-law had just got into a newspaper that goes to Punjabis worldwide.
 He posted the article my son had written, with his photo and my mobile number, without telling me anything about it.

 One day at 4:35 in the morning, some gentleman called me and said he was calling from Sweden and was praying for my son.
-I was taken aback; I spoke to him for a couple of minutes and then asked my father in law; he said he just printed the article about my son’s struggle with cancer.
-That day, I got 300 calls, and in the next week, I got over a thousand calls.
-People just saw the article and started calling me, without knowing me, or where I live, they just asked where they can send the money.
-I got calls for donating blood, and more than that, I had cancer survivors calling me.
+I was taken aback; I spoke to him briefly and then asked my father-in-law.
+He said he just printed the article about my son’s struggle with cancer.
+That day, I got 300 calls; the next week, I got over a thousand calls.
+People just saw the article and started calling me, without knowing me or where I live; they just asked where they could send the money.
+I got calls for donating blood; more than that, I had cancer survivors calling me.

-It was all overwhelming for me, I did not know how to react, but later on, it made me realize that prayers, good energies, and positivity matters.
+It was overwhelming; I did not know how to react, but later on, it made me realize that prayers, good energies, and positivity matter.
 Three months later, I took my son to the school to meet his teacher as he still couldn’t attend school.
-We were sitting in the lobby, and my son was wearing a mask and cap.
-Some lady just walked up to my wife and said she wanted to speak to her.
-She took my wife and said, “I don’t know what the problem with your son is, but I am a firm believer of Sai Baba, and while talking, she takes off a gold locket of Sai baba and gives it to my wife and said, “tell your son to wear it.
+We were sitting in the lobby, and my son wore a mask and cap.
+Some lady just approached my wife and said she wanted to speak to her.
+She took my wife and said, “I don’t know what the problem with your son is, but I am a firm believer in Sai Baba while talking, she took off a gold locket of Sai Baba and gave it to my wife and said, “tell your son to wear it.
 My son wore it for the next five years, and it made me realize how kind people are.
-There are some prayers and universal powers, which can work to make anyone feel better.
+Some prayers and universal powers can work to make anyone feel better.

 I Found My Calling

-I guess this is how my journey started, and today when I look at it, it was meant to be.
-It was payback time because, by God’s grace, I don’t work in life.
+I guess this is how my journey started; today, when I look at it, it was meant to be.
+It was payback time because, by God’s grace, I didn’t work in life.
 It’s been two years since I have stopped working.
-I think my God gives me enough, and it is just the way of looking at things.
+I think my God gives me enough; it is just the way of looking at things.

 I have been working with an NGO for the last eight years.
 We have a daycare program once a week.
-I engage with 50 teenagers suffering from cancer for almost four and a half hours.
-They all are from a village background, so what they need is some emotional support and somebody to guide them and make them smile.
+I engaged with 50 teenagers suffering from cancer for almost four and a half hours.
+They all are from a village background, so they need emotional support and somebody to guide them and make them smile.

 We are all born in this world with a purpose and a calling.
-If we are lucky and blessed enough, and if we open our minds, we can actually get a feel of our calling; it is when life is beautiful and joyful.
+If we are lucky and blessed enough and open our minds, we can feel our calling; it is when life is beautiful and joyful.

-My whole perception of living life has changed, and secondly, the way I look at it gives me a high.
+My whole perception of living life has changed; secondly, how I look at it gives me a high.
 Life is only beautiful when you can share and love strangers.
-I can’t give people hope, but if I can even just comfort them, whether with a smile or by putting my hand on the shoulder, that works as a healing therapy.
+I can’t give people hope, but if I can even comfort them, whether with a smile or by putting my hand on the shoulder, that works as a healing therapy.

 Change your mindset

-It is always difficult going through cancer, chemotherapy, radiation, and it is most difficult when you see your own child going through this.
-I guess the only way to defeat cancer is to think it’s not a big deal; the good thing about cancer is you get recovered.
+It is always challenging to go through cancer, Chemotherapy, and radiation; it is most difficult when you see your child going through this.
+The only way to defeat cancer is to think it’s not a big deal; the good thing about cancer is you recover.
 One of the essential things about fighting cancer is your mindset, and that’s where I learned emotional hand-holding.
-When you have cancer, you have two pains: physical Pain and then emotional Pain.
-You are lost in life; you have eleven different reactions from resentment to sadness, and your whole belief system goes for a toss when you are diagnosed with cancer.
+When you have cancer, you have two pains: Physical and emotional.
+You are lost in life; you have eleven reactions, from resentment to sadness, and your whole belief system goes for a toss when you are diagnosed with cancer.
 The only way to look ahead is to compile yourself and get your emotions a base.

-This is what I deal and do with patients because people need an outburst.
+I deal and do this with patients because people need an outburst.
 When somebody is sick, the whole family goes for a toss; they don’t know what will happen or how to deal with the current situation.
 This is where I like to comfort people.
-I believe that life can sometimes be amazing and beautiful when you go off track.
+Life can sometimes be unique and beautiful when you go off track.

 My son has now become much more caring towards people.
-I tell him to meet someone who got cancer, and he makes sure he does that, and that itself is one essential aspect.
+I tell him to meet someone with cancer, and he ensures he does that, which is essential.
 He is meticulous about what he eats and how much he eats.
 He controls everything, and that is required because, in today’s world, we are filled with every kind of junk food.
-He is more into eating vegetables, home-cooked food, and it makes a difference in the long run.
+He is more into eating home-cooked vegetables, which makes a difference in the long run.

-My son is 23 right now, and he is absolutely fine.
-I thank my son, daughter, and wife for their support because they never question me or stop me from meeting people undergoing treatment.
-I can’t give anybody hope, but if I can make them smile, it is good enough.
-So I always thank them for allowing me to do what I do.
+My son is 23 right now, and he is excellent.
+I thank my son, daughter, and wife for their support because they never question or stop me from meeting people undergoing treatment.
+I can’t give anybody hope, but it is good enough if I can make them smile.
+So, I always thank them for allowing me to do what I do.

 Survivors inspire patients

-Last year, I had eleven teenagers who have Brain Cancer from a village background, and their parents didn’t have any idea about cancer.
+Last year, I had eleven teenagers with Brain Cancer from a village background, and their parents didn’t know about cancer.
 They came to my daycare, and they were utterly lost and petrified.
 I made them sit across the table and introduced a 22-year-old boy who had the same cancer 13 years back.
-I told them that he was diagnosed with cancer 13 years ago, and the doctor had given him eight days to live, and today, he is perfectly fine.
-The moment they heard this, they had a glow on their face; their first reaction was that if he could become okay, then I can too.
+I told them that he was diagnosed with cancer 13 years ago, and the doctor had given him eight days to live, and today, he is excellent.
+The moment they heard this, they glowed on their face; their first reaction was that if he could become okay, I could too.
 Their parents also start getting hope.
 I introduce the patients to the survivors of the same cancer because that makes all the difference.

 When I deal with patients, I deal with the whole family because everyone is lost.
-At my daycare, we let people open up because that is the first process in any kind of healing as you have so many hidden fears going through all the time.
+At my daycare, we let people open up because that is the first process in any healing, as you have so many hidden fears going through all the time.

-I always tell people to do a google search if you have guts because it can create havoc in your mind.
-Believe in the doctor because they know what they are doing; they have been doing it for years.
+I always tell people to do a Google search if they have guts because it can create havoc in their minds.
+Believe in the doctors because they know what they are doing; they have been doing it for years.
 I like to combine it with many integrative and alternative therapies, and I keep it very simple.
-I tell patients that their Chemotherapy will go on, the treatment will go on, but they just have to add a little bit of smile, laughter, the right breathing technique, and sitting out in the sun.
+I tell patients that their Chemotherapy will go on, the treatment will go on, but they have to add a little smile, laughter, the proper breathing technique, and sitting out in the sun.
 All these things go a long way in helping the patient recover.

-My life has taken a complete turn from my thought process to everything possible.
-This whole journey was challenging, but today I have a purpose for what I do.
-Besides that, I have clarity on what I do, where we go wrong, and why we fall sick.
-I believe what is missing in our life is compassion.
-There are seven religions in the world, and the basic essence of all these religions is compassion.
+My life has completely turned from my thought process to everything possible.
+This whole journey was challenging, but today, I have a purpose for what I do.
+Besides that, I know what I do, where I go wrong, and why I fall sick.
+I believe what is missing in our lives is compassion.
+There are seven religions in the world, and the fundamental essence of all these religions is compassion.

-Compassion is when you have empathy for someone, and you do something about it.
-When you have compassion, then all that flows through you is love, and love heals everything.
-We are born to be the blessings for others and joy for ourselves; we don’t get either of them; the day you start living life like that, that’s when it’s beautiful, and that’s when you feel pure joy.
+Compassion is when you empathize with someone and do something about it.
+When you have compassion, all that flows through you is love, which heals everything.
+We are born to be the blessings for others and joy for ourselves; we don’t get either.
+The day you start living like that, it’s beautiful, and that’s when you feel pure joy.

 One has to take it one day at a time.
-Today is a good day, and tomorrow will be a better day; this is a vital message because when you go to the hospital, and the doctor says that you have to undergo treatment, these things play with your mind.
+Today is a good day, and tomorrow will be a better day; this is a vital message because when you go to the hospital, and the doctor says that you must undergo treatment, these things play with your mind.

-Be a blessing for others, and then you will find joy for yourself.
-Start changing your perception, your belief and start questioning what you do.
+Be a blessing to others, and then you will find joy for yourself.
+Start changing your perception and your beliefs and start questioning what you do.
 Start being a little kind, sensitive, sharing, and talking to people who are sick.